gootools/solana-statecharts/README.md

 Goo will enable developers to 'wire up' a lot of the accounts initially so that the UI can be much more focussed and only show inputs for things that the user will want to edit for example

-- connect Phantom wallet account to sender
+- when user logs in with Phantom/Sollet automatically make that account the sender
 - when creating the check only show editable fields for 'important' things like Receiver address, Token, Amount and Memo
 - if the user is logged in with their wallet and they're the receiver, only show cashCheck method.
 If they're the creator only show the cancelCheck method.